scrapinghub/splash/README.rst

   A timeout (in seconds) for the render (defaults to 30)

 wait : float : optional
-  Time to wait for updates after page is loaded (defaults to 0).
+  Time (in seconds) to wait for updates after page is loaded (defaults to 0).
 Increase this value if you expect pages to contain setInterval/setTimeout javascript calls.

 Curl example::